Key Takeaways

 Good sleep health is particularly challenging if our daily lives go against chronotype.
 For example, those who experience jet lag or perform shift work or social jet lag, have little leeway in sleep choices.
 [14] Fortunately, there are numerous ways to find the balance between meeting daily responsibilities and getting proper sleep.

 Getting proper sleep is linked with cooling your body temperature.
-Your body must drop two degrees cooler during the night, and you can make this happen with our Chilipad Dock Pro, or Chilipad Cube Sleep Systems.
+Your body must drop two degrees cooler during the night, and you can make this happen with the Chilipad Dock Pro, our best cooling mattress topper, or Cube Sleep System.

 Alertness and Sleepiness